zjy365/sailos-website/content/blog/(best-practices)/sealos-envoy-vs-nginx-2000-tenants/index.en.md

 Cilium Gateway exclusively supports LB mode, creating tight coupling with cloud vendor LB services.
 This conflicts with our private deployment requirements where we prefer decoupled architectures.
 Stability concerns also emerged: when handling large-scale routing configurations, **Cilium Gateway Ingress rule propagation** became unacceptably slow (measured in minutes).
 Our operational SLA requires sub-5-second route convergence.
 Given these constraints, our current conclusion is to defer Cilium Gateway adoption until these critical issues are resolved.

-## Envoy Gateway: Early Stages and Production Gaps
+## Envoy Gateway: Early Evaluation Issues, Now Resolved

 As Kubernetes evolves toward standardized Gateway APIs (replacing traditional Ingress), and considering our preference for Envoy-based implementations, **[Envoy Gateway](https://gateway.envoyproxy.io/)** initially appeared promising.
-Our evaluation revealed, however, that this project remains in early development stages with several critical limitations: memory leaks causing OOM, pathpolicy misconfigurations, and feature gaps in merged gateway mode.
+During our **early evaluation** (based on last year's versions), however, the project was still in relatively early development stages with several limitations we encountered at the time: memory leaks causing OOM, pathpolicy misconfigurations, and feature gaps in merged gateway mode.

-While we actively contribute to upstream development through bug reports and improvement suggestions, **Envoy Gateway is not yet production-ready** for our complex, high-scale needs.
+We're pleased to note that **these issues have since been resolved**, and the Envoy Gateway community has demonstrated excellent responsiveness and problem-solving capabilities.
+We actively contributed to upstream development through bug reports and improvement suggestions.
+However, given our urgent production requirements at that time, **we chose to proceed with more mature solutions available then.**

 ## The Kubernetes Gateway API Standard: Elegant but Impractical for Multi-Tenancy